OpenDirective/opendirective.github.io/_posts/2020-07-01-music-practice-tools.md

 ## Making it

 Dev and Build is Nodejs based (what else these days) but only for server side 11ty.
 The client side is pure un-built un-bundled un-munged HTML, CSS and JavaScript (like your grandma used to make), using global scripts.
 And why not? it works just fine and I'll bundle etc if and when I need to.
-I did look at browser modules but there's a few quirks to solve (like modules aer deferred which messes up code in the main html file)
+I did look at browser modules but there's a few quirks to solve (like modules are deferred which messes up code in the main html file)

 An what about deployment?
 Well, GitHub pages can be bent to work without Jeckyl they have limitations.
 GitHub now has Actions  to provide Continuous Deployment and there's Zeit (I mean Vercel).
 But [Netlify](https://www.netlify.com/) really seem to call me with their good range of services, free pricing tier and community vibe.
 They also provide Serverless Functions for if/when we do need backend functionality.
 Netlify also have a CMS using GitHub for storage that would allow for an alternative in-browser editing / admin UI if ever required.

 ## Outro

 So there we have it.
 A perfectly serviceable stack for a slightly left-field blog/journal/app thing.
 So far it has  proven more than adequate.
 I create widgets using client side Javascript, sometimes with Alpine, and 11ty shortcodes to make the markdown page editing experience quick and clean.
-That required a little trick with nodemono and browsersync to get watched rebuild of the shortcodes but works really well.
+That required a little trick with nodemon and browsersync to get a watched rebuild of the shortcodes but it works really well.

 Here's an example daily [practice page](https://github.com/music-practice-tools/music-practice-tools/blob/7c5b1ad3ec845e859e543f5fabd786c39a16338c/pages/activities/daily.md) as created and a [tune page](https://github.com/music-practice-tools/music-practice-tools/blob/7c5b1ad3ec845e859e543f5fabd786c39a16338c/pages/tunes/the-thrill-is-gone.md).

 We're really lucky to have so much great open source software to build on.
-Hopefully this adds a little something to that.
+Hopefully this adds a little useful something to commons.

-Now I can concentrate much more on practicing bass.
+Right, now I can concentrate much more on developing my bass chops!

 Oh, wait, I just thought of a really cool new feature to add.....